 As one of our 4 Christian Values, Respect ensures tolerance of those who have different faiths and beliefs.
 The Three Schools enhance pupils’ understanding of different faiths and beliefs through religious education studies; P.S.H.E. work; visits to other schools in order to participate in celebrations such as Diwali; welcoming visitors from other schools in order to celebrate differences and enjoying a depth of study during themed weeks.
 Beliefs, traditions and customs from around the world are studied, with visitors being invited into our school to enrich and extend understanding.
 Through these activities our pupils gain an enhanced understanding of their place in a culturally diverse society and an understanding of the importance of identifying and combatting discrimination.

-Designated Persons for Child Protection are the Headteachers
+Designated Person for Child Protection is the Headteacher Mr David May